Protect children from harmful material and people on the Internet

 Know the lingo

-The Internet especially with younger users is full of acronyms, lingo, codes, and other terms that can be used to disguise what is being talked about.
+The Internet is full of acronyms, lingo, codes, and other terms that can be used to disguise what is being said.
 See the top 10 terms every parent should know for commonly used terms and codes and links to further information.

 If your computer has any digital camera or webcam connected to it prohibit your child from using it without your presence or disconnect or disable it when you're not using it.